Cape Cod Potato Chips: History

 Unlike typical commercial brands made using a continuous frying process, in which potato slices travel through a tub of oil on a conveyor belt, Cape Cod chips are cooked in batches in kettles, frying them in a shallow vat in oil while stirring with a rake, producing a crunchier chip.
 Snack Food Association president James A. McCarthy noted that Bernard "didn't invent the kettle chip, but he was involved in bringing it back to prominence."
 Before the 1920s, this was the way potato chips had been made.

 The company struggled for months after it opened on July 4, 1980.
 The following winter a car crashed through the front window of the store, just missing Steve's daughter and wife.
 An insurance payment and publicity from the accident helped tide the company over until the following summer, by which time sales were substantial, and the company's chips were being sold through a number of supermarket chains.

 The company was acquired by Anheuser-Busch in 1985, and operated as a division of its Eagle Snacks unit.
 Sales of the chips were up to 80,000 bags a day by the end of the following year, reaching the entire East Coast, with sales of $16 million annually.
 Bernard bought the company and its factory back from Anheuser-Busch in 1996 with capital from Stolberg Partners.
 Snack food company Lance Inc. bought the company from Bernard in 1999, by which time annual sales had reached $30 million.
-In 2010, Lance Inc. merged with Snyder's of Hanover.
-The Campbell Soup Co. would later go on to acquire Snyder's of Hanover in December 2017.
+In 2010, Lance Inc. merged with Snyder's of Hanover, creating Snyder's-Lance.
+The Campbell Soup Co. would later go on to acquire Snyder's-Lance in December 2017.

+In 2026, Campbell's announced the closure of the Hyannis factory, meaning that the chips will no longer be produced on their namesake cape.